 Children in Key Stages 1 and 2 are set weekly spellings to learn.
 The most effective way for children to learn and remember spellings is to work on them several times during the week rather than in one long session.
 A variety of techniques should be used to help your child learn their spellings, for example; writing them down in sentences, printing lists of words to display at home, ‘look, cover, write, check’.

 The timings below are both a guide and an indication of how long a child should spend working on their homework.
 Children should be encouraged to discuss any problems they are having with their teacher.
 We do not want children to struggle excessively at home and parental support is of paramount importance.

 |Nursery and Reception||A ‘Homelinks’ information sheet is sent home weekly with details of activities covered at school and ideas for daily follow up work at home.||The activities are mainly practical and are designed to be completed with an adult’s help.|

-Each week the children receive spelling/handwriting homework (Year 1 starting in January) and one piece of Maths, Literacy or topic work.
+Each week the children receive spelling/handwriting homework (Year 1 starting in January) and one piece of Maths, English or topic work.